onichandame/myserver/README.md

 ![home](public/readme/home.png)

+The entire page is a React app by design.
+The main goal is to showcase myself.

 The left panel is for my personal information.
 The static content include an avatar, name and title.
 These are grouped on the top half.
 The dynamic contents are my experiences.
 Each experience is grouped in 1 block.
 On collapse, only the title and the main objective are shown.
 On expansion, the achievements are shown.
 The dynamic part can scroll up and down.
+The data is retrieved from the local database.

 The main part of the page is dyed dark.
 Below the welcome message is the showcase part.
 Each item is grouped into 1 card.
 2 cards are aligned in 1 row.
 The background of the cards should also be black.
-The main part can be scrolled up and down as a whole.
+The main part can be scrolled up and down as a whole while keeping the background image on the top complete.
+The data is retrieved from the local database.

 Above all is navbar.
 The homepage is displayed above.
 The about page displays contact info and legal announcement of this website.
 The App tab should have its own page displaying all the apps hosted on this site.

 ![about](public/readme/about.png)